NDR 2019: New retirement, re-employment ages of 65 and 70 by 2030; higher CPF contributions for older workers

 “You can still take out some money at age 55 and you can still start your CPF payouts from age 65.
 All of that remains exactly the same."

 These announcements come nearly 15 months after the formation of the Tripartite Workgroup on Older Workers.
-Comprising representatives from the Government, employers and unions, it was tasked to look into the concerns of older workers here and earlier this year, agreed on the need to raise the country’s retirement and re-employment ages.
+Comprising representatives from the Government, employers and unions, it was tasked to look into the concerns of older workers.
+Earlier this year, the group agreed on the need to raise the country’s retirement and re-employment ages.

 READ: More than 50 firms voluntarily raise retirement, re-employment ages: Ng Chee Meng